akornatskyy/wheezy.template/doc/userguide.rst

 -------

-Loader is used to provide template content to :py:class:`~wheezy.template.engine.Engine` by some name requested by application.
-So what is name and how each loader interprets it is up to loader implementation.
+Loader is used to provide template content to :py:class:`~wheezy.template.engine.Engine` by some name requested by an application.
+What exactly consitutes a name and how each loader interprets it, is up to the loader implementation.

 :ref:`wheezy.template` comes with the following loaders: